evanx/mpush-redis/README.md

 The `:$id` hashes includes the `timestamp` of the message.
 This value is required to detect message timeouts.

 The worker microservice which actually handles the message, pushes its id into a `:done` list.
-This list is monitored by our Redis "message broker" microservice, to detected timeouts i.e. not "done" after the `messageTimeout` period.
+This list is monitored by our Redis microservice, to detect timeouts i.e. not "done" after the `messageTimeout` period.

 Clearly `messageExpire` must be longer than `messageTimeout` to give our monitor sufficient time to detect timeouts.